-- 5. For children enrolled in STAR Health who are six (6) months and older, the first Texas Health Steps dental checkup must occur within 60 days after the child comes into DFPS conservatorship.
-Children who turn six (6) months old while in DFPS care must have their first Texas Health Steps Dental Checkup within 30 days of turning six (6) months old.
-After that, children should get Texas Health Steps dental checkups every six (6) months.
-The checkup is due six months after the month in which the child received the previous checkup.
-Children six (6) through 35 months of age who are identified by their dentist as being a moderate to high risk for the development of early childhood caries (cavities) may get regular dental checkups on a more frequent basis such as every three (3) months. - 5.
-Providers can utilize their own Medical/Dental/Vision Examination Form as long as it meets the minimum requirements as per DFPS/RCCL at the time of the appointment. - 6.
-Within 72-hours after the child's appointment, the Provider will send the completed Examination From (2403) to OCOK at the 3in30 email box 3in30@oc-ok.org. - 7.
+- 10. The person taking the child/youth to the appointment provides a copy of the completed Form 2403 to the Provider to file in the client record.
+Providers will maintain records of all healthcare providers visits in accordance with SSCC Policies and CCL requirements, screenshot of the Health Passport is not sufficient evidence as there needs to be a written notice/document from the attending physician. - 11.
+Within 72-hours after the child's appointment, the Provider will send the completed Form 2403 and any supporting documentation to OCOK at the 3in30 email box 3in30@oc-ok.org. - 12.
 OCOK will ensure Network Providers inform youth ages 16 to 22 of their right to request to become their own Medical Consenter.
-Documentation of this conversation will be noted in the youth's record. - 8.
-If a STAR Health Denial Letter is received, no later than the second business day the Network Provider will email a scanned copy of the denial letter and the date of such receipt to the OCOK Care Coordinator. - 9.
-Providers will maintain records of all Healthcare Providers visits in accordance with SSCC Policies and RCCL requirements, screenshot of the Health Passport is not sufficient evidence as there needs to be a written notice/document from the attending physician. - 10.
+Documentation of this conversation will be noted in the youth's record. - 13.
+If a STAR Health Denial Letter is received, no later than the second business day the Network Provider will email a scanned copy of the denial letter and the date of such receipt to the OCOK Care Coordinator. - 14.
 OCOK will ensure Providers access Medicaid through STAR Health for Medicaid Covered Behavioral Health Services, unless the court orders DFPS/OCOK to provide Behavioral Health Services for the child from a non-network provider. - a.
 Provider must utilize community resources to obtain Behavioral Health Services not covered by Medicaid. - b.
 OCOK Care Coordinator will assist the Provider in locating services as needed. - c.
-In the event that community resources are not available for Behavioral Health Services and/or Medicaid does not cover services, the Provider shall be financially responsible for providing Behavioral Health Services. - 11.
-OCOK will ensure any child who is under the age of three (3) and is suspected of having a disability or developmental delay or whose 3-day Medica Exam identified a developmental needs is referred to Early Childhood Intervention (ECI) by the Provider's case manager within three (3) business days of placement and is documented in the child's record.
+In the event that community resources are not available for Behavioral Health Services and/or Medicaid does not cover services, the Provider shall be financially responsible for providing Behavioral Health Services. - 15.
+OCOK will ensure any child who is under the age of three (3) and is suspected of having a disability or developmental delay or whose 3-day Medical Exam identified a developmental need is referred to Early Childhood Intervention (ECI) by the Provider's case manager within three (3) business days of placement and is documented in the child's record.
 All children under three (3) regardless of suspected disability will be referred within 30 days.
-Ongoing developmental screenings will be completed according to the well-child guidelines to identify any need for further assessment. - 12.
-In an emergency situation the Provider is responsible for having mobile capability and/or can send practitioners or teams into the home, school, emergency room, or policy department for immediate evaluation and crisis intervention. - 13.
-When indicated, a child will receive a mental health screening within 30 days of removal or as needed ongoing. - 14.
+Ongoing developmental screenings will be completed according to the well-child guidelines to identify any need for further assessment. - 16.
+In an emergency situation the Provider is responsible for having mobile capability and/or can send practitioners or teams into the home, school, emergency room, or policy department for immediate evaluation and crisis intervention. - 17.
+When indicated, a child will receive a mental health screening within 30 days of removal or as needed ongoing. - 18.
 In the event that a child requires psychiatric hospitalization, the Provider must notify OCOK immediately of any psychiatric hospitalization by emailing OCOK at psychhospitalization@ocok.org and the OCOK Care Coordinator, as soon as a child is admitted, but no later than 12 hours after being admitted.
 Provider is also required to submit a serious incident report via the Texas Provider Gateway (TPG) for all psychiatric hospitalizations.